Jump to

 By Kire Stojkovski M.D

-Time to read 9 min
+Time to read 11 min

 Adderall is the drug of choice for treating attention deficit hyperactivity disorder (ADHD).
 It might also be used to treat narcolepsy or promote weight loss in some rare cases.
 Due to its reputation for improving focus, it’s also illicitly used by students or adults who want some help focusing on a task.

-• You can build up a tolerance to Adderall
+• You can build up a tolerance to Adderall.

-• You may need an increased dose in as little as a month or two
+• You may need an increased dose in as little as a month or two.

 • Avoid Adderall tolerance by taking short breaks.

-• Substance abuse can build tolerance quickly
+• Adderall abuse can build tolerance quickly.

-• Longer breaks are needed to reduce tolerance
+• Longer breaks are needed to reduce tolerance.

-• Other options for improving focus are available, such as natural Adderall alternatives like Mind Lab Pro and Performance Lab
+• Other options for improving focus are available, such as natural Adderall alternatives like Mind Lab Pro and Performance Lab.

 Adderall Tolerance Chart